-On the newly cloned Session Manager interworking profile, on the General tab, all parameters retain their default values, as shown on the screen below.
+On the newly cloned Session Manager interworking profile, on the General tab, scroll down to the bottom of the page and click Edit (not shown).
+Check the T.38 Support box.
+All other parameters retain their default values.
+Click Finish.

-The Timers, Privacy, URI Manipulation and Header Manipulation tabs contain no entries.
-The Advanced tab settings are shown on the screen below:
+The Timers, Privacy, URI Manipulation and Header Manipulation tabs contain no entries or keep their default values.
+The Advaced tab settings are shown on the screen below: